raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

   - Initial parsing of a valid file (happy path).
   - Parsing of an invalid file (error generation, statuses).
   - Reparsing a file in the context of a `ReparseMeta` / `ReparseFileMeta`.
+  - State machine transitions (if implemented) for submission lifecycle.

 - Add at least one integration test (possibly Django test + Celery eager mode) that:
   - Runs a mini “clean and reparse” on a small fixture dataset.
   - Asserts that `ReparseMeta.is_finished` and `ReparseMeta.is_success` behave as expected.
+  - Confirms `DataFileSummary` and `ParserError` counts match expectations.

 **Observability:**